 68031 (2000 YK29) is a small asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified 2000 YK29 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2000 YK29 orbits the sun every 590 days (1.62 years), coming as close as 1.20 AU and reaching as far as 1.55 AU from the sun.
-Based on its brightness and the way it reflects light, 2000 YK29 is probably between 0.638 to 1.426 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, very roughly comparable in size to the Golden Gate Bridge.
+Based on its brightness and the way it reflects light, 2000 YK29 is probably between 0.638 to 1.426 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, very roughly comparable in size to the Golden Gate Bridge.

 2000 YK29's orbit is 0.23 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.